Celcom: Current developments

 Celcom is the Malaysian partner of the Vodafone mobile community.
 Celcom's past CEO, Dato’ Seri Mohammed Shazalli Ramly, had been with Celcom since 2005.
 Ramly left on 31 August 2016 to become the CEO of Telekom Malaysia on 1 May 2017.
 Michael Kuehner was appointed as the current CEO of Celcom with effective on 1 September 2016.

 Demerger from Telekom Malaysia

 On 28 September 2007, Telekom Malaysia announced a revamp of its mobile communication units which include Celcom.
 The revamp plan was to group Celcom under TM International, which houses other TM regional mobile units and defines it as a separate business entity.
 The restructuring exercise was completed by Q1 2008 and the new business unit listed on the Kuala Lumpur Stock Exchange by Q2 2008.

 TM International was renamed as Axiata Group as part of a telecom consortium in Southeast Asia.
 Its stock exchange code is AXIATA.

 Merger Possibility with Telekom Malaysia

-In January 2018, Celcom Axiata Bhd CEO Michael Kuehner said the proposed merger between Telekom Malaysia and Axiata Group 'made sense', but it is still up to the shareholders to make the final decision.
+In January 2018, Celcom Axiata Berhad CEO Michael Kuehner said the proposed merger between Telekom Malaysia and Axiata Group 'made sense', but it is still up to the shareholders to make the final decision.